-If the Third Party inspector determines that the site does not comply with the requirements established by this Chapter, the inspector shall serve notice to the permit holder and the Agricultural Commissioner with a written statement identifying the items not in compliance, and identifying a time frame in which the permit holder has to correct the items out of compliance.
-This statement, and may also suggest action(s) that the permit holder may take to cure the noncompliance(s).
+If the Third Party inspector determines that the site does not comply with the requirements established by this Chapter, the inspector shall serve notice to the permit holder and the Agricultural Commissioner with a written statement identifying the items not in compliance and identifying a time frame in which the permit holder has to correct the items out of compliance.
+This statementmay also suggest action(s) that the permit holder may take to cure the non-compliance(s).
 Personal delivery or mailing the written statement to the mailing address listed on the application by regular mail, plus three (3) days after date of mailing, shall constitute delivery.
-The time frame allowed for the permit holder to take appropriate actions to cure the noncompliance will be the shortest feasible time frame as determined by the inspector.
-The Agricultural Commissioner's office may amend the time frame if deemed inappropriate.
+The time frame allowed for the permit holder to take appropriate actions to cure the non-compliance will be the shortest feasible time frame as determined by the inspector.
+The Agricultural Commissioner's office may amend the time frame if deemed appropriate.
 A reinspection by the Third Party inspector will be required to confirm and document the curative measure(s) taken by the permit holder.
-It is the responsibility of the permit holder to facilitate schedule the above mentioned re-inspection by the end of the allowed timeframe identified in the notice of non-compliance.
-Failure to request and schedule re-inspection by the Third Party inspector or andto cure any the items of non-compliance identified in the notice of noncompliance prior to the expiration of the time permitted in the notice of non-compliance shall initiate prompt an un-scheduled compliance inspection from the Department of Agriculture.
-Inspection fees shall be charged to the permittee for any additional compliance inspections required beyond those regularly scheduled and enumerated in Section 10A.17.0870. additional inspection fees shall consist of the hourly rate for an inspector from the Department of Agriculture for the travel and inspection time plus the standard IRS mileage rate for travel distance.
-The fees shall be paid and paid pursuant to the provisions set forth in Section 10A.17.070(H)(1)in accordance with Section 10A.17.030 (E).
+It is the responsibility of the permit holder to schedule the above mentioned re-inspection by the end of the timeframe identified in the notice of non-compliance.
+Failure to request and schedule re-inspection by the Third Party inspector and cure the items of non-compliance identified in the notice of non-compliance prior to the expiration of the time permitted in the notice of non-compliance shall prompt an un-scheduled compliance inspection from the Department of Agriculture.
+Inspection fees shall be charged to the permittee for any additional compliance inspections required beyond those regularly scheduled and enumerated in Section 10A.17.070.
+All additional inspection fees shall consist of the hourly rate for an inspector from the Department of Agriculture for the travel and inspection time plus the standard IRS mileage rate for travel distance.
+The fees shall be paid and paid pursuant to the provisions set forth in Section 10A.17.070(H)(1).